cu-numcomp/spring23-community-camerontredoux/presentation.md

 | 256  | 36.022 µs |       |
 | 512  | 145.50 µs |       |
 | 1024 | 1.4949 ms |       |

+# More info

+This is a general purpose linear algebra library built around the Rust ecosystem.
+It offers a lot of support for 3D linear algebra and gaming/graphics.

+This project is sponsored by three games studios:

+- Fragcolor
+- Embark Studios
+- Resolution

+This website does not offer any benchmarking so that is why I want to do it myself.